 Ok, I know what you want (that is, if you want what I want) and that’s fudgy Marshmallow Brownies.
 A fudgy chocolate brownie, topped with soft and chewy marshmallow topping.
 And you want them now.

 Lucky these brownies are quick to make as well as very simple.
+Why not try your hand at making marshmallows from scratch for the topping.
+You should also try these fudgy Chocolate Marshmallow Cookies.

 These marshmallow brownies were one of those creations I dreamed up when I thought “what are 2 of my favourite things and how can I jam them into one delicious recipe”.
 So, this is how.